 Renaming to Commaful and using our new color scheme significantly increased user engagement, referrals, and retention.
 Thousands of users who struggled to find our site very quickly signed up within the days after the rebrand.
 I’d recommend that businesses do a full analysis of their user base and work WITH their user base to go through rebrands.
 Rebranding can alienate some existing users so it’s critical to get as much input as possible during the process.
 Study the products your users use.
 Show them mockups and designs.
 Publicly allow people to share their opinions so that the rebrand won’t shock them and will instead provide a positive experience.

 David Carberry, CEO of Enradius

 Originally our local listing marketing company was named Local Roll Call, and our branding was Are You There Yet?
 Search Engines were good at gathering some data and not all.
 Business owners didn’t understand how to get their information on the web.

-Our thoughts were more along the lines of a classroom roll call and didn’t realize that Roll Call was primarily, a well-positioned political term.
+Our thoughts were more along the lines of a classroom roll call and didn’t realize that Roll Call was primarily a well-positioned political term.
 We were stuck for a few years with it as we started to grow.
-Eventually as mobile location and smart phones tracking were starting to take off, we knew most online advertising will be all geographically based.
+Eventually, as mobile location and smartphone tracking were starting to take off, we knew most online advertising will be geographically based.
 We did research this time and actually trademarked our new name Enradius before we even launched a website.